 - It should involve the entire body starting from the head and neck to the trunk and extremities.

 - A firm stroke with fingertips should be used during massage therapy.
 Avoid applying too much pressure.
+Remove your jewellery to prevent scratching your child.

 - Generally, babies sleep after the massage, so keep a check on your baby’s sleep cycle and decide to give a massage accordingly.